 Alex Spiro is a partner based in the firm’s New York office, where he serves as Co-Chair of the Investigations, Government Enforcement & White Collar Defense Practice.
 Mr. Spiro is a graduate of Harvard Law School.
 As a Manhattan prosecutor, among other cases, Mr. Spiro helped indict and convict Rodney Alcala, the “Dating Game” serial killer, for two New York murders in the 1970s, and, convicted, at trial, serial murderer Travis Woods.
 He also worked with the Conviction Integrity Unit investigating potential wrongful convictions.

-While Alex’s practice area focuses largely on “white collar” crime, it spans nearly every type of litigation or dispute across the globe.
-Mr. Spiro represents students in Title IX hearings while also litigating cases involving securities, complicated financial matters, intellectual property, bankruptcy, etc for corporations.
-He has also handled an array of complex investigations that include companies in a wide range of issues and industries.
+Alex’s practice area spans nearly every type of litigation or dispute across the globe.
+Mr. Spiro has handled and tried cases across the country and Europe, and has litigated cases involving white collar and regulatory issues, defamation and 1st Ammendment law, securities, complicated financial matters, intellectual property, bankruptcy, etc. He has also overseen an array of complex investigations that include companies in a wide range of issues and industries.

 Prior to becoming a lawyer, Mr. Spiro studied bio-psychology and worked at Harvard’s Psychiatric Facility, McLean Hospital.
 In his five plus years at McLean, Mr. Spiro supervised departments of an adolescent treatment facility and ran a program for children with Autism and Asperger’s syndrome.